 Memory Care Coverage

 At a Medicare Learning Network event in March 2018, speakers presented some startling facts about memory care and its effect on individuals as well as costs related to Medicare coverage.

-An important fact is the realization that dementia is considered an “Umbrella term” for describing a variety of cognitive impairment symptoms and dementias.
+Dementia is considered an “Umbrella term” for describing a variety of cognitive impairment symptoms and dementias.
 While Alzheimer’s is the primary type of memory issue, Lewy bodies, vascular and other forms comprise some conditions possibly requiring memory care, with “Most costs borne by Medicare and Medicaid.”

-Recent increases in funding for research and care of individuals with memory care issues means that Medicare recognizes costs associated with memory care and the fact that it affects entire families not just individuals.
+Recent increases in funding for research and care of individuals with memory care issues mean that Medicare recognizes costs associated with memory care and the fact that it affects entire families not just individuals.

 Medicare covers some costs associated with hospice care if you or your loved one meets regulations set by Medicare.
 Your doctor certifies that you have six months or less to live, should your terminal illness run its normal course.

 If you have Medicare Part A coverage, you sign a statement that indicates you want hospice care rather than other types of Medicare-covered treatment.
 You accept palliative, or comfort care, rather than curative care for your terminal medical condition.